undp/performance-app-methodology/methodology/people/turnover-rate.md

 Organizational objective is a turnover rate at  industry benchmark of 15%. \

-Within 5% of 15%, thsi is green
+Within 5% of 15%, this is green

 Within 10%, this is yellow.